jayarray/imagemagick-async/README.txt

 *  ADDING NEW FILES & MODULES  *
 ********************************

 * Place your module in a folder with the desired or appropriate name.
+(Place folder inside of "im_modules" directory.)
   NOTE: Your module will be accessable from a property with the same name as the folder.
   EXAMPLE: Folder name is "do", module is name "stuff".
 To access, call: do.stuff